dcm4che/dcm4chee-arc-cs/docs/networking/config/hl7PrefetchRule.rst

     (dcmPrefetchCStoreSCP)"
     "
+    .. _dcmDestinationCFindSCP:

+    :ref:`Destination C-FIND SCP <dcmDestinationCFindSCP>`",string,"Suppress retrieve of selected Studies from Prefetch C-Move SCP which are (already) available at specified Destination C-FIND SCP with equal or more Number of Study Related Instances as returned by Prefetch C-FIND SCP.
+Retrieve all selected Studies if absent.

+    (dcmDestinationCFindSCP)"
+    "
     .. _dicomDeviceName:

     :ref:`Prefetch Device Name <dicomDeviceName>`",string,"Specifies Device on which the Retrieve Task(s) shall be scheduled.
 If not specified, the Retrieve Task(s) is/are scheduled on the Device which received the HL7 messages.